 5. Bring Your Brand Online

-How often do we see our neighbourhood family businesses not do as well as they used to?
+How often do we see our neighbourhood family businesses do not do as well as they used to?
 Usually passed down through generations, the marketing strategies of such companies may not keep up with the fast-evolving demands of the new generation.

 6. Social Media